Leave the Heavy Lifting and Red-Tape to Us

 All of these uses of a cell phone have the ability to distract a driver so that the driver's response to brake lights, red lights, stop signs and other warnings is slowed.
 A distracted driver using a cell phone often follows too closely or makes sudden changes that other drivers do not anticipate.

-There are many sources of distracted driving, but cell phone use is increasingly becoming a common and widespread driver distraction.
+There are many sources of distracted driving, but cell phone use is increasingly becoming the most common and widespread driver distraction.
 According to the National Highway Traffic Safety Administration, one study showed that cell phone use was a factor in many fatal car accidents caused by distraction.
 Although texting is one of the most dangerous uses of a cell phone while driving, studies show talking on a cell phone and even using a hands-free device is not significantly safer, according to the National Safety Council.
-Although texting involves mental, visual and manual distraction, studies have found that conversation is a significant source of cognitive distraction on its own.
+Although texting involves mental, visual, and manual distraction, studies have found that conversation is a significant source of cognitive distraction on its own.

 In Virginia, Maryland and DC, there are several laws regarding cell phone use and driving, particularly pertaining to certain types of drivers, such as school bus drivers.
 These laws will likely change and evolve over time as cell phone use continues to grow.